Frequently Asked Questions

 Is the Calculus class an AP class?

-Yes.
-The calculus class is designed to prepare students for the AP Calculus AB exam and covers all of the course content
+to prepare students for the AP Calculus AB exam and covers all of the course content

 Don't I need more advanced math for Physics?